 My soft pastels capture characters and favourite views perfectly

 Hello, I’m Nina Squire and I’m an artist and art tutor.
 In normal times I have a travelling studio – an easel, a set of soft pastels and a flask of coffee and I’m happy!
 When I can, I love to take part in shows and events where I enjoy the chance to meet and chat to people whilst I draw.
-However, since March 2020, and with my regular events and shows canceled, like many others I’ve redesigned my working life around Zoom and virtual meet ups.
+However, since March 2020, and with my regular events and shows canceled, like many others I’ve starting teaching online.

 Whilst I trained as a professional artist and illustrator at Falmouth University over 25 years ago, I’m mainly self taught.
 Most of my work is done in soft pastels, and my passion for the countryside and animals has brought me a long line of horse and dog commissions in this medium.